youssefJ0/pdsnd_github/README.md

 Bike Sharing Project with Python

 ### Description
-Statistics for the Bike Sharing Dataset.
+Statistical Analysis for the Bike Sharing Dataset.

 ### Files used